S--Minecraft/Twgitter2/README.md

 ========

 ## dependencies
-nw
+fs-extra
+- for using fs better

+electron-prebuilt
--  for making gui from node
+- for executing without packing

 node-java-maven
 -  for using maven with node